All 16 participants (eight teams with five nationalities plus four supporting staff members) of the TAHMO Final Challenge Nairobi 2013.

 Rolf Hut from Delft University of Technology, the Netherlands, explaining the purpose of the TAHMO Final Challenge.

-The participants of the TAHMO Final Challenge taking over the UX Lab at iHub in just a matter of minutes.
+The participants of the TAHMO Final Challenge took over the UX Lab at iHub in just a matter of minutes.

 Participant Irene Jarrín Hernández from Spain [left] and supporting staff member Adam Gleave from Cambridge University, UK.